hackle/blog-rust/raw/dishonest-code-void-vs-unit.md

 var helloIsOdd = LengthIsOdd("Hello");      // no side-effect at all
 ```

+Heh, this is pretty honest!
+Whether `MineBitCoin` is acceptable or not, that's a question for the bosses; but the code lays it out in plain sight.

-And now we reach the point:
+And now we reach the point of realisation:

 * `void` is used for side-effect (or else it's useless)
 * side-effects should be made explicit and kept separate from decision making